DavyJonesLocker/party_foul/README.md

 4. If a closed issue is found the occurance count and time stamp will be updated.
 The issue will be reopened and a 'Regression' tag will be added.
+5. If the issue is marked as 'wontfix' the issue is not updated nor is a new issue created.

 ## Installation ##